-And, if you want to consider yourself a savvy investor, neither should you.
+And, if you want to consider yourself a savvy investor, you should too.

-Asked to sum up my investing advice to anybody between 18 and 35, it is this: After you have some cash saved for emergencies, invest as much money as you can afford (starting with tax-deferred retirement accounts) in aggressive low-cost mutual funds that focus mostly on stocks.
+Asked to sum up my investing advice to anybody between 18 and 35, it’s this: After you have some cash saved for emergencies, invest as much money as you can afford (starting with tax-deferred retirement accounts) in aggressive low-cost mutual funds that focus mostly on stocks.

 So when the stock market has a really awful day, ignore it.
 When it has a great day, ignore it.
 Just don’t ignore this advice, or you end up buying high and selling low.
-That’s not good, and it ends up looking like this).
+That’s not good.

 Just keep funneling money into your investments.
 Focus on investing in yourself and increasing your earning potential (so you can funnel more money into your investments).
 Let time do the rest.